AthiraiM/Mernstack--project/README.md

-# Mernstack--project
+# Cashewnut marketing app
-#cashewnut marketing app
+ the webpage is developed to sell or marketting out primary product